lycan134/formation-energy-prediction/README.md

 🧾 Citation
 If you use this repository, model, or dataset, please cite:

-Torláo V.C., et al. "Formation energy prediction of material crystal structures using deep learning."
+Torlao V.C., et al. "Formation energy prediction of material crystal structures using deep learning."
 Materials Research Express (2025).
 DOI: 10.1088/2053-1591/ae22cb
 📜 License